suhasHere/moq-drafts/moq-loc/draft-mzanaty-moq-loc.md

 the "LOC Payload" bitstream.
 This "internal data" is the elementary bitstream format of each codec without any encapsulation.

-For video formats with multiple bitstream formats in the WebCodecs Registry, such as H.264/AVC or H.265/HEVC, the LOC Payload uses the "canonical" format ("avcc" or "hevc", not "annexB") with the following additions:
+For video formats with multiple bitstream formats in the WebCodecs Registry, such as H.264/AVC or H.265/HEVC, the LOC Payload uses the "canonical" format ("avc" or "hevc", not "annexB") with the following additions:
-* Parameter sets are sent in the bitstream before key frames.
+* Parameter sets can be sent in the bitstream before key frames, similar to "annexB" formats.
+(Note that newer "canonical" formats such as "avc3" and "hev1" codec strings support parameter sets in the bitstream or outside it.)
-* 4 byte lengths are sent before each NAL Unit.
+* Parameter sets can be provided by means outside this specification, such as "extradata" in "canonical" ("avc" or "hevc") formats.
-* No start codes or emulation prevention are used in the bitstream.
+* 4 byte start codes can be sent before each NAL Unit, similar to "annexB" formats.
-* No additional codec configuration information ("extradata") is needed.
+* 4 byte length codes can be sent before each NAL Unit, similar to "canonical" ("avc" or "hevc") formats.
+(Note that a length of 1 should be interpreted as a start code rather than a length.)

 ## MOQ Object Mapping